 We expect certain professional competencies of our MPA graduates:

-- Communication — An SPGA graduate will demonstrate the ability to prepare and deliver effective oral presentations and or write documents that present and evaluate information and opinion in a logical and analytical manner, incorporating research and documentation, and using style, grammar, mechanics, and format appropriate to an educated audience.
+- Communication — An SPGA graduate will demonstrate the ability to prepare and deliver effective oral presentations and or write documents that present and evaluate information and opinion in a logical and analytical manner, incorporating research and documentation, and using style, grammar, mechanics, and/or format appropriate to an educated audience.

 - Critical Thinking — A SPGA graduate will demonstrate competency in critical thinking that encompasses dimensions of informal logic and ethical analysis.
-Students are expected to be open-minded and rational, as they use information based on evidence.
+Students are expected to be open-minded and rational, as they apply information based on evidence.

 - Strategic Orientation — A SPGA graduate will demonstrate the ability to develop, implement, coordinate, and/or manage a plan through a collaborative process.
 This will require them to understand the big picture and develop goals and objectives as well as action steps to reach that vision.

 The credentials required for admission to the Master of Public Administration degree program as a matriculated student include the following: